mmomtchev/Forez/README.md

 # Knights Bearers of the Cross of Forez: Lineage, Crusades and a little known village in Bulgaria

+### *Clearing a centuries-old confusion between Guy III, Guy IV and Guy V of Forez and speculating on a possible link to the village of Kondofrey in Bulgaria*

 ## Preface

 "*Kondofrey* (*Кондофрей*)"!
 What a weird name!
 I still remember passing through this village when I was a kid, each time we paid a visit to my great grandmother in the next village.
 If you don't speak Bulgarian, it might not be that obvious, but to a native speaker, there can't be any doubt about the foreign nature of the name.
 Then, much later in life, when I was already speaking French, my mother, who was also fluent, told me that there was a local legend about a crusader knight, named Count of Frey - *Comte de Frey* - who was the actual founder of the village.